Transfer your cash ISA

 Transferring a cash ISA is straightforward. and based on the Building Societies Association guidelines should take a provider no more than 15 working days to facilitate the move.

-It's possible to make cash ISA transfers at any time, into another cash ISA or into a stocks and shares ISA, but it is not possible to transfer from a stocks and shares ISA into a cash ISA.
+It's possible to make cash ISA transfers at any time, into another cash ISA or into a stocks and shares ISA, as well as the other way round.
 Be aware that cash ISA transfers have to be done through the new provider, who will carry out the process for you.
 If you just withdraw the funds from your cash ISA with the intention of putting them into a different one, this will count towards your total ISA allowance for that year.
 Or, if you have already deposited up to your total allowance, you will not be able to pay the money into another ISA until the next tax year.
 Cash ISA transfers done through the proper process will not count towards your ISA allowance, so always take the time to transfer your funds correctly.

 How do you transfer a cash ISA ?